Communication (COMM)

 COMM 248 Media & Youth (4 Credits)

 Analyze the relationship between mediated communication and youth culture by examining issues such as privacy, gender bias, cultural stereotypes, sexuality, civic engagement, and violence.
-Explore cognitive development, as well as social, emotional, and psychological effects of media on youth’s everyday lives, knowledge, and relationships.
+Explore cognitive development, as well as social, emotional, and psychological effects of media on youths' everyday lives, knowledge, and relationships.
 Develop media literacy by applying these theories and concepts to your own experiences with popular media, including social media, television, music, film, and print.
 Finally, analyze how mediated messages have influenced the human experience by communicating movement of beliefs, norms, and expectations over time.
 The knowledge gained in this course will serve you in your personal and professional lives in the years to come.
-Course includes an optional experiential learning component (EL/EX).
+Course includes an optional experiential learning component (EX).

 Prerequisites: None